 Review the fee schedule carefully to see which ones apply to you.
-Fees are commonly charged for admission and graduation applications, laboratory use (science and computer courses), technology, transcripts, and various options for earning credit (such as Workplace Learning, Prior Learning Portfolio Assessment, and credit by examination).
-Site-specific fees may apply for courses taken at certain locations.
+Fees are commonly charged for admission and graduation applications, laboratory use (science and computer courses), field study, transcripts, and various options for earning credit (such as Workplace Learning, Prior Learning Portfolio Assessment, and credit by examination).
 A service charge is assessed for dishonored checks.